Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Counterpart identification

-For optical identification of the sources, we search SDSS \citep{Gu06, Al15} and 2MASS \citep{Skr06} catalogues and identified optical/IR sources near the core of the corresponding radio sources.
-In case of the absence of a prominent radio core, we look for optical/IR sources near the intersection of two individual jet axis.
-We found the optical counterparts of 233 sources.
-Since optical counterparts are more compact than the corresponding radio galaxies, we used the position of optical/IR counterparts as the position of these sources.
-For the rest of the 35 sources where an optical counterpart is not available, a radio-morphology based position is used.
+We make use of other previous all-sky surveys.
+In particular, we use the SDSS DR-12 catalogue \citep{Al15} and the Two Micron All Sky Survey (2MASS; \citet{Sk06}) extended source catalogue (2MASX; \citet{Ja00}).
+We found the optical counterparts of 57 WATs in SDSS, 26 in the 2MASS catalogue, and 13 in the 2MASX catalogue, respectively.
+We also identify optical counterparts for 10 NATs in SDSS, 11 in the 2MASS catalogue, and 17 in the 2MASX catalogue, respectively.
+In our catalogue, about 117 tailed radio galaxies (92 WATs and 25 NATs) have redshift information.
+For 92 WATs, the spectroscopic redshift data that can be collected from the SDSS is 34, for NATs it is three.
+Since optical/IR counterparts are more compact than the corresponding radio galaxies, we used the position of optical/IR counterparts as the position of these sources.
+For the rest of the 4 (1 per cent of total detected sources) tailed radio sources, where optical or IR counterparts are not available, a radio-morphology based position is used.

-Different information about the objects reported in this paper is given in table 1.
-In the first two columns, the catalogue number and identification names are given.
-Columns (3) and (4) contain the J2000 coordinate of the optical galaxy identified with the radio source.
-When the optical counterpart is not found, the approximate position using the morphology of the radio source is provided.
-Column (5) is the reference catalogues of the optical/IR/UV galaxy hosting the radio source.
-In columns (6) and (7), the total flux density in Jy at $150$ MHz ($F_{150}$) and $1400$ MHz ($F_{1400}$) obtained from TGSS and NVSS survey are provided.
-Columns (8) and (9) contain the spectral index and redshift of the sources respectively.
-In column (10), we provide the luminosity in 150 MHz.
-Column (11) contains the name of earlier radio surveys where the source is presented without identification of them as tailed radio galaxy.
+By visual search, \citet{De14} detected 56 bent tailed radio sources over $\sim$4 square degrees area of the southern sky in the ATLAS field.
+From combined mosaic radio sources (FR-I and FR-II) of the southern sky, new 24 bent tailed samples were identified by visual inspection \citep{Ob18}. \citet{Mi19} presented a catalogue of 47 wide-angle tailed radio galaxies (WATs).
+All candidates were selected by combining observations from the NVSS, FIRST, and SDSS surveys.
+With the help of the VLA FIRST survey at 1.4 GHz, \citet{Pa21a} found 614 new head-tail radio galaxies, among them, 398 were WATs and 216 were NAT sources. \citet{Pa21} presented a catalogue of fifty new head-tail radio sources (five NATs and forty-five WATs) using LOFAR Two-metre Sky Survey first data release (LoTSS DR1) at 144 MHz frequency \citep{Sh19}.
+The survey coverage area of the present paper is larger than all other previous works.